DataDog/documentation/content/en/integrations/pivotal_platform.md

 ### Prerequisites

 You must have a working Cloud Foundry deployment and access to the BOSH Director that manages it.
 You also need BOSH CLI to deploy each integration.
-You may use either major version of the CLI-[v1][15] or [v2][16].
+You may use either major version of the CLI -- [v1][15] or [v2][16].

 ### Install the Datadog Agent BOSH release